Curriculum

 Our curriculum objectives are derived from the 2014 National Curriculum Programmes of Study.
 Please click here to find out more about the National Curriculum.

-Our curriculum objectives are derived from the Statutory Framework for the Early Years Foundation Stage 2021.
-Please click here for more information.
+Our curriculum objectives are derived from the National Early Years Statutory Framework Please click here for more information.

 Subject Statements